canonical/open-documentation-academy/ubuntu-desktop/explanation/what-ubuntu-is-made-from.md

 This ensures that the Ubuntu operating system can communicate with the entire hardware.
 It's stored in a disk drive and loaded into RAM when Ubuntu Desktop boots.

-Since Ubuntu Desktop is often run as a virtual machine, it means the host system has its own kernel, and so does Ubuntu Desktop.
+You can run Ubuntu Desktop in a virtual machine, which means both your host (such as Windows or macOS) and the Ubuntu Desktop guest run separate kernels.
-You can check the path to where the Ubuntu Desktop kernel binary is stored by running:
+Check the path to where the Ubuntu Desktop kernel binary is stored by running:

 ```bash
 ls /boot/vmlinuz-$(uname -r)